-Learning outcomes of the BCN research master programme Dublin descriptors Students have acquired Knowledge and a. a broad overview of important contemporary issues Understanding in the area of behaviour, cognition, and Students have demonstrated neurosciences. knowledge and b. specialized knowledge in one of the three subfields understanding that is of behaviour, cognition or neurosciences. founded upon and extends c. understanding of the need for multidisciplinary and/or enhances that approaches and appreciation of the complexity of typically associated with the brain.
-Bachelor's level, and provides d. the capacity to listen to and understand approaches a basis or opportunity for in the other fields, such that they develop a originality in developing broader, integrated view to the complex problems and/or applying ideas, often emerging. within a research context. e. experience with modern techniques and research approaches. f. knowledge of experimental designs and statistical models. g. a positive critical attitude in the evaluation of scientific results, views and concepts. , Students have demonstrated the ability Applying knowledge and h. to apply specialised knowledge in one of the three understanding subfields of behaviour, cognition or neurosciences.
-Students can apply their i. to approach scientific problems within the field in a knowledge and multidisciplinary setting and to appreciate the understanding, and problem- complexity of the brain. solving abilities in new or unfamiliar environments j. to listen to and understand approaches in the other fields, such that they develop a broader, integrated within broader (or l z view to the complex problems emerging. multidisciplinary) contexts K. to apply modern techniques and research approaches. related to their field of study. l. to apply knowledge of experimental designs and 1. statistical models. m to evaluate scientific results, views and concepts 111. with a positive critical attitude with a positive critical attitude
+Learning outcomes of the BCN research Dublin descriptors master programme Students have acquired Knowledge and a . a broad overview of important contemporary issues Understanding in the area of behaviour, cognition, and Students have demonstrated 1 neurosciences. knowledge and Ľ . specialized knowledge in one of the three subfields understanding that is of behaviour, cognition or neurosciences. . understanding of the need for multidisciplinary founded upon and extends and/or enhances that C approaches and appreciation of the complexity of typically associated with the brain.
+Bachelor's level, and provides d . the capacity to listen to and understand approaches a basis or opportunity for in the other fields, such that they develop a originality in developing broader, integrated view to the complex problems and/or applying ideas, often emerging. within a research context. e experience with modern techniques and research approaches. f models. g . a positive critical attitude in the evaluation of scientific results, views and concepts.
+Students have demonstrated the ability Applying knowledge and h . to apply specialised knowledge in one of the three understanding subfields of behaviour, cognition or neurosciences.
+Students can apply their i knowledge and multidisciplinary setting and to appreciate the understanding, and problem- complexity of the brain. solving abilities in new or unfamiliar environments j within broader (or fields, such that they develop a broader, integrated view to the complex problems emerging. multidisciplinary) contexts L . to apply modern techniques and research related to their field of study. n approaches. related to their field of study.
+1 1 statistical models. r n. to evaluate scientific results, views and concepts with a positive critical attitude